Chuxtr76/Tools/README.md

 # Tools
-My Fav Hacking tools and scripts
+My Fav General use tools and how to use them